What's At Stake?

 How Parents Can Help

-Make sure your child's school has the appropriate technology and uses it to enhance learning.
+Make sure your child's school has the appropriate technology and uses it to

 Make sure your child is involved in fun, useful, and safe activities online.